Author: Hon Assoc Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2013.

 Anagen effluvium refers to hair shedding that arises during the anagen or growth stage of the hair cycle.
 It may lead to diffuse non-scarring alopecia (baldness).

-This is contrast to telogen effluvium, or hair shedding that arises during the telogen or resting stage of the hair cycle.
+This is in contrast to telogen effluvium or hair shedding that arises during the telogen or resting stage of the hair cycle.

 Anagen effluvium presents with abrupt shedding of much of or all of the hair on the scalp, and often from the entire body including eyebrows, eyelashes and body hair.
 It may leave the scalp partially or completely bald.

 Other features depend on the cause of the hair shedding.